 Key information can be sorted and filtered.
 Custom fields can be created and tracked.
 You can filter and sort thousands of documents in a snap.
 ContractSafe also has simple-to-use reporting features, by which reports can be easily exported to Excel.

-Some contract management systems are based upon broader definitions of contract lifecycle management and include functionality that can be costly and difficult to use.
+Some contract lifecycle management systems are based upon broader definitions of the contract lifecycle and include functionality that can be costly and difficult to use.
 For example, some systems attempt to automate complex contract approval processes and red-lining tools.We find these features go beyond the needs of most companies.
 ContractSafe focuses on the parts of a contract’s lifecycle with which most businesses are dealing.
 That's why our ease-of-use, ease-of-management, and ease-of-implementation, and satisfaction ratings are head and shoulders above the competition.
 Our customers love us!
 Why not start your free trial today?